posterproject/muse/osc-wave-visualizer/README.md

 - Fallback to alternative data sources if primary source unavailable
 - Responsive canvas that adjusts to window size
 - Color-coded waves for easy identification
+- Auto-start and auto-stop of the OSC Listener server

 ## OSC Integration

-The visualizer now connects to the OSC Listener service and requests data from:
+The visualizer connects to the OSC Listener service and requests data from:
 - Primary: `/muse/elements/alpha_absolute2`, `/muse/elements/beta_absolute2`, etc.
 - Fallback: `/muse/dsp/elements/alpha`, `/muse/dsp/elements/beta`, etc.

 This allows compatibility with different Muse headband data formats.

+### Automatic Server Management

+The visualizer now includes the following automated server management features:
+- On page load, it automatically attempts to start the OSC Listener server
+- If the server is already running, it connects to the existing instance
+- When the page is closed, it gracefully disconnects from the server
+- If it's the last client connected, it will stop the server completely
+- Displays an error message if it cannot connect to the server

 ## Visualization Behavior